-Christian Muslim Abraham left Hagar and Ishmael in the desert of Beersheba about seventy-five miles south of Jerusalem where God provided a well of water.
+Christian Muslim Ishma Beers miles nam left Hagar and left in the desert of heba about seventy five south of Jerusalem where provided a well of water.
 Abraham left Hagar and Ishmael in the barren valley of Mecca about 900 miles south of Jerusalem where the well of "Zamzam" (currently inside the Grand Mosque in Mecca), sprang up at Ishmael's feet.
 Their legacy is part of pre- and post-Islam Arab heritage.